parmsam/rstats-package-mentions/README.md

 ## Goal

 The goal of rstats-package-mentions is to get package names mentioned in
 \#rstats tweets within the past few days.
+Try using {targets} to build a pipeline.

 ## Limitations